tanner-wauchope/english_semantics/README.md

 # protolanguage (beta)
-This is an interpreter for logic programs written in natural language.
+This is an interpreter for logic programs written with a free-from syntax similar to many natural languages.

 To invoke the interpreter, run `python protolanguage.py`